Buddy Christ

 Buddy Christ is a parody religious icon created by filmmaker Kevin Smith, which first appeared in Smith's 1999 film Dogma.

-In the film, Buddy is part of a campaign ("Catholicism Wow!") to renew the image of (and interest in) the Catholic Church.
-Viewing the crucifix image as "wholly depressing", the Church, led by Cardinal Glick (George Carlin), decides to retire it, and creates Buddy Christ as a more uplifting image of Jesus Christ.
+In the film, Buddy is part of a campaign entitled "Catholicism Wow!" to renew the interest in the Catholic Church.
+Viewing the crucifix image as "wholly depressing", the Church, led by Cardinal Glick, played by George Carlin, decides to retire it, and creates Buddy Christ as a more uplifting image of Jesus Christ.
 The icon consists of a statue of Jesus, smiling and winking while pointing at onlookers with one hand and giving the thumbs-up sign with the other hand.
 Buddy Christ was later produced as an action figure and a bobblehead.
 The image has since been turned into a popular Internet meme.

 The prop was used as a decoration in Smith's Red Bank, New Jersey, comics shop, Jay and Silent Bob's Secret Stash.